ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 attestation-payload-format
-: The attestation-payload-format parameter indicates the IANA Media Type of the attestation-payload parameter.
+: The attestation-payload-format parameter indicates the IANA Media Type of the attestation-payload parameter, where media type parameters are permitted after the media type.
 The absence of this parameter indicates that the format is "application/cwt".
 It MUST be present if the evidence parameter is present and the format is not "application/cwt".